Log-concave Density Estimation with Independent Components: Discussion

 \section{Discussion}

-We have looked at statistical and computational aspects of estimating densities satisfying the log-concave independent components property.
-First, we proved that up to $\mathrm{poly}(d)/\epsilon^4$ iid samples (suppressing constants and log-factors) are sufficient for our proposed estimator $\hat{p}$ to be $\epsilon$-close to $p$ with high confidence.
+We have looked at statistical and computational aspects of estimating log-concave densities satisfying the orthogonal independent components property.
+First, we proved that up to {$\tilde{\mathcal{O}}_d(\epsilon^{-4})$} iid samples (suppressing constants and log-factors) are sufficient for our proposed estimator $\hat{p}$ to be $\epsilon$-close to $p$ with high confidence.
 Although squared Hellinger distance was used here, similar results could have been obtained for total variation (TV) distance since $\mathrm{TV}(\hat{p}, p) \lesssim h_d(\hat{p}, p)$.
-Note that we do not claim these sample complexity bounds to be tight.
-The focus here was on demonstrating polynomial dependence on $d$, and it could certainly be possible for the power of $d$ to be reduced further.
+Note that we do not claim these sample complexity bounds to be tight. {The focus here was on demonstrating univariate rates, and a mild dependence on $d$ under additional assumptions.}

 The results here could potentially be processed in the framework of \citet{ashtiani2018nearly}, who prove that any family of distributions admitting a so-called sample compression scheme can be learned with few samples.
 Furthermore, such compressibility extends to products and mixtures of that family.
-Hence, demonstrating sample compression in our setting would allow extending the sample complexities to mixtures of log-concave independent components densities, providing some theoretical backing to the results from \cref{subsec: mixtures}.
+Hence, demonstrating sample compression in our setting would allow extending the sample complexities to mixtures of log-concave independent components densities, providing some theoretical backing to the results from \Cref{subsec: mixtures}.

-Next, the stability results from \cref{subsec: stability} could be of further theoretical interest, providing geometric insights into families of densities obtained from orthogonal or linear transformations of product densities.
+Next, the stability results from \Cref{subsec: additional assumptions} could be of further theoretical interest, providing geometric insights into families of densities obtained from orthogonal or linear transformations of product densities.
 In particular, these could allow one to port covering and bracketing entropies from $d=1$ to higher dimensions by discretizing the operator norm ball in $\bR^{d\times d}$.
-Also note that these stability bounds are not necessarily tight -- consider a spherically symmetric density $q$ so that $h_d^2(q, q\circ \Rpl)=0$ for all orthogonal matrices $\Rpl$.
+Also note that these stability bounds are not necessarily tight -- consider a spherically symmetric density $q$ so that $h_d^2(q, \Rpl_{\sharp}q)=0$ for all orthogonal matrices $\Rpl$.
 Our current analysis does not make use of such symmetry properties.